mia-platform/documentation/docs/development_suite/api-console/api-design/rbac_policies.md

 ---
 id: rbac_policies
-title: Write RBAC Permissions
+title: Write RBAC Policies
-sidebar_label: RBAC Permissions
+sidebar_label: RBAC Policies
 ---

-# Write RBAC Permission
+# Write RBAC Policies

-RBAC Permission is expressed by OpenPolicy Agent policies, for this reason they must be written using the **Rego language**.
+RBAC Policies is expressed by OpenPolicy Agent policies, for this reason they must be written using the **Rego language**.

 You can find all the details about it in the following links: